TThor52/Warno-Test-Mod/README.md

 Ravitaillement:

--Doubled SpecificDefaultSupplyRange
+Doubled SpecificDefaultSupplyRange

--Doubled zOffset (To show the player the new radius)
+Doubled zOffset (To show the player the new radius)

 /-------------------------------------------------------------------/